ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The .following, are the established
-weights of various articles of produce
-and the rates by which they should be
-bought and soldr.o.t:,&#x27; ;;
 A bush of wheat, sixty pounds.! &quot; .
 Of corn in the cob, seventy pounds.
 Of rye, fifty-six pounds. ... . .